Kindle Book Copyright Page Examples for Self Publishing

 Here's a video I recorded showing you these live Kindle book copyright page examples:

-2 Essential Elements for a Kindle Copyright Page
+2 Essential Elements of a Kindle Copyright Page

 What makes a copyright page legit?

-The two essential elements of your copyright page will be your:
+The two essential elements of your copyright page are your:

 - Copyright notice